ipfs-inactive/pm-test-lab/notes-on-jauns-video.md

 7. The constraints can be really useful to us as well.
 8. The user should be able to check out a dash board where they can see what's going on.
 9. The user should be able to stop the process very easily.
+10. There should be a way for either graceful shutdown or immediate shutdown.
+11. Users should be able to inspect the history of jobs after shutdown occurs.
+12. It may be easier to start with a command line hear, maybe an API.

+#The Devlopers (The people writing the tests)
+1. Tests need to be able to run in the containment or abstraction of the lab, this will probably be a docker container.
+2. Can use any binaries that they want, should be able to test it locally.
+3. You can use multiple docker containers, a complicated task may involve multiple containers.
+4. The container images will form a bundle.